teamg4it/g4it/services/documentation/content/3-technical-documentation/6-ecomind/architecture/_index.md

     A --> A2
     A --> A3
 ```
-{...} : Another part of the url use (/subscribers/{subscriber}/organizations/{organization}).
+{...} : Another part of the url used (/subscribers/{subscriber}/organizations/{organization}).

-This is to update the display of the current visualize tab in the digital service to display the recommendation return by Ecomind.
+This change updates the "Visualize" tab in the digital service to present the recommendations provided by Ecomind.